-This admirable preparation is oil has been removed.
-It is abs three times the strength of cocoa mixed with starch, arrowroot or sugar, and is, therefore, far more economical, costing less than one cent a cup.
+This admirable preparation is made from selected cocoa, from which the excess of oil has been removed.
+It is absolutely pure, and it is soluble.
+It has more than three times the strength of cocoa mixed with starch, arrowroot or sugar, and is, therefore, far more economical, costing less than one cent a cup.
 It is delicious, nourishing, strengthening, easily digested, and admirably adapted for invalids as well as for persons in health.